-There’s another benefit to asking these Shark Tank questions before starting your business idea.
+There's another benefit to asking these Shark Tank questions before starting your business idea.
 Self-defeating voices and doubts are the biggest destroyers of small business dreams.
-You never quite lose the voices completely, but a little planning can go a long way to giving you the confidence that you’re ready.
+Of course, you never lose the voices completely, but a little planning can give you the confidence that you're ready.

 Why did you pick that product name?